Driver's Ed Is Now Required for Teens Seeking a FL Permit

 About the Florida Drug and Alcohol Course Test

-To meet Florida's DATA course requirement, you must pass seven lesson quizzes and a test at the end of the course.
+To meet Florida's DATA course requirement for license applicants ages 18 and up, you must pass seven lesson quizzes and a test at the end of the course.
 You have an unlimited number of attempts to pass each quiz and the final exam, so you're guaranteed to pass!

 For the final exam, you must score at least 80% to pass.
-The exam has 40 questions, and you have up to three hours to finish.
+The exam has 40 questions.

-In order to take the course and your Florida permit exam, you will need to provide proof of identity in the form of a Social Security number or Alien Registration Number.
+In order to take the course and your Florida Class E Knowledge exam, you will need to provide proof of identity in the form of a Social Security number or Alien Registration Number.
 Other names for Alien Registration Number include A-Number, Alien Number or USCIS Number.
 This seven- to nine-digit number can be found on your green card or a variety of other immigration documents.

 What Will I Learn in the TLSAE Course?